rapsacw/AsiNine-Pyramid/README.md

 Revisions<br>
 <br>* Don't build anything alpha, components and schematic/layout will change in future revisions. *<br>
-v0.2 7-12-2022 upto today<br> Not actually built/tested yet.<br>
+v0.2-alpha 7-12-2022 upto today<br> Not actually built/tested yet.<br>
-Alpha version, all bugs from v0.1 corrected<br>
+All bugs from v0.1 corrected and changes incorporated in design.<br>
 <br>
 v0.1 29-10-2022<br> Debugging stage<br>
 pre alpha version<br>
 (For the unpublished 2 asic version (Pharaonis): Added a pt8211 DAC to control Vcore instead of a PWM from the esp32c3, the pwm caused some problems during wifi transfers and reconnects.
 I'm currently working on this version, some results found during testing: power usage ~2.8W @ <s>44GH/s</s> ~40GH/s, so it can be passively cooled.)<br>
 !BM1387 apparently only seaches through roughly 4000 mega nonces out of the 4.295 mega nonces available...!
 Function tested ok <s>but unstable (related to pwm)</s><br>
-todo: <s>final speccing of decoupling capacitors, redo some of the power&ground planes, more stability testing, add dac to schematic and layout</s>, change mounting holes for heatsink<br>
+todo: <s>final speccing of decoupling capacitors, redo some of the power&ground planes, more stability testing, add dac to schematic and layout</s>, change mounting holes for heatsink.<br>